nkarl/libsodium-rev-66f017f16633f2060db25e17c170c2afa0f2a8a1/CONTRIBUTING.md

 [1.0.18 tag]: https://github.com/jedisct1/libsodium/releases/tag/1.0.18-RELEASE
 [this]: https://github.com/input-output-hk/libsodium/commit/e26256b5758aaaa0d64696662f3380350ad3c22d

+### Roles and responsibilities
+The @cardano-crypto group is responsible for helping with reviewing and merging pull requests and adjudicating technical (or other) disputes.

 ### Using a new version of the fork with Nix
 Cardano development in general is primarily based on the Nix infrastructure (https://nixos.org/), which enables packaging,